How to Cut Split Ends Without Losing Length

 Another way is to stand in the shower, bend over your head at a 45-degree angle, and then trim as you shampoo or condition your hair.
 Many beauty brands have endorsed this as one of the best ways to trim dead ends with less damage to the length of your hair!

-Cutting Split Ends Without Losing Length: The Tools You Need!
+Tools for Cutting Split Ends Without Losing Length

 Once you’ve decided upon the trimming techniques that suit you best, several tools can help you trim split ends.
 Below are among the top ones.